USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

 -   `EXEC_ID`<a id=EXEC_ID></a>
     build tag, should be automatically set by config_cmaq.csh

--   `CMAQ_REPO` <a id=CMAQ_REPO></a> This is where the config_cmaq.csh script is located.
-It is also the root directory for all the executables.
-It may include the repository if the user is building CMAQ inside the repository.
-It may, on the other hand, be outside the repository if the user has created a separate project directory where they wish to put build- and run-scripts as well as executables.
+-   `CMAQ_REPO` <a id=CMAQ_REPO></a> This is always the location of the CMAQ repository that the user will pull from to create exectuables.
+If the user is building CMAQ inside the repository then it will be equal to CMAQ_HOME.
+If not, the user must supply an alternative folder location.

 <a id=bldit_cctm.csh></a>
 ## A.2 Compilation Options (bldit_cctm.csh)